CarlosUPC/Installer-Research/docs/index.md

 ### Set up basics
 All third party tools provide good support for these setup fundamentals, but there are some differences.
 The installation of prerequisites may be the area where third party tools and free frameworks like WiX differ the most in terms of ease of use.
 The following list shows the fundamentals which all setup must built-in.

-* Check if the system is suitable for installation for the package in question.
+* Check if the **system** is **suitable** for installation for the package in question.

-* Scan for presence and if necessary install prerequisites and runtimes.
+* Scan for presence and if necessary install **prerequisites and runtimes**.

-* Provide a GUI suitable for input of required settings from the user.
+* Provide a **GUI suitable** for input of required settings from the user.

-* Allow installation in silent mode for corporate use.
+* Allow installation in **silent mode** for corporate use.

 ### Custom Actions
-When there is no built-in support for a certain operation or task in Windows Installer itself, or in any of the various third party tools available, you are left having to implement the feature yourself.
+When there is no built-in support for a certain operation or task in Windows Installer itself, or in any of the various third party tools available, you are left having to **implement the feature yourself**.

 When you use Windows Installer, this involves running custom actions of various types (Windows Installer's mechanism for running executable, custom installation logic during installation).